CyberCat-Institute/open-game-engine/Tutorial/TUTORIAL.md

 ### Basic structure of an _open game_

 The theory of open games is developed in a particular category theoretic structure which allows representations in terms of _string diagrams_.
-These are essentially two-dimensional diagrammatic representations.
+These are essentially two-dimensional diagrammatic representations of interactions.

 ![Basic Game](GameSimple.png)